Questions & Answers

 We have offered a small reward to those who have proven to us about unethical businesses bait-and-switching ZeoFill for cheaper quality zeolite.
 (Rewards are based on case by case situations).

-PICTURE OF CHEAP WHITE ZEOLITE AT A DOG DAYCARE
+PICTURE OF INEXPENSIVE WHITE ZEOLITE AT A DOG DAYCARE

 Notice the green turf on the other side of the fence.
 This area does not have any zeolite in it.
 Please do not be fooled into thinking you are getting ZeoFill when you are actually getting a cheap zeolite which could discolor the turf.
+White zeolite have calcium from sea shells which causes this problem.
 Not all zeolites are the same.
 ZeoFill zeolite does not do this.

 DISCLAIMER: Manufacturer nor web-designer shall not be liable for any companies listed on Manufactures website if such companies sell generic brand zeolite without notifying ZeoFill Manufacture.
 We can not control such companies unless consumers let us know.
-If such companies market ZeoFill but install a cheap zeolite, it is up to the consumer to question the source of the zeolite.
+If such companies market ZeoFill but install a pure white or gray zeolite, it is up to the consumer to question the source of the zeolite.

 If there is a question which is not on this page, please fill the form below with your question and we will answer as fast as we can.
+Your question could be added onto this page.
 Solicitors are automatically deleted.

 Shipping questions for our distributors: